NASA-IMPACT/github-code-discovery/README.md

 - Parse each input URL to determine whether it is a direct repository link or an org page.
 - For org pages, use the GitHub GraphQL API to enumerate all public repositories under the organization.
 - Fetch the README file for each repository.
 - Save the list of valid base-level repositories and their READMEs to CSV

+> **Note:** The CSV file must contain a column named `'URL'`, from which the links will be extracted.

 ### Usage